GPrev/Authorship/README.md

 # Authorship Attribution
 AcqDeCo Project on authorship attribution.

-In this project, the aim is to build a classier able to eciently attribute a new text to his/her author, relying on textual characteristics (words, stems, ngrams of words or characters, punctuation maks, etc.).
-At least two dierent representations of the textual data have to be compared.
+In this project, the aim is to build a classifier able to efficiently attribute a new text to his/her author, relying on textual characteristics (words, stems, ngrams of words or characters, punctuation maks, etc.).
+At least two different representations of the textual data have to be compared.

 ## Collaborators
 - BOUVET Julien